kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 Runs the app in development mode (hot-reload).
 Open http://localhost:3000 to view it in your browser.

-> Important for CI/non-interactive environments: use `npm run start:serve` (build and static serve) to avoid the orchestrator killing a long-running, higher-memory dev server (exit code 137).
+> CI/non-interactive environments should use `npm run start:serve` (build and static serve) to avoid the orchestrator killing a long-running, higher-memory dev server (exit code 137).
 If you need the dev server, use `npm run start:ci` or `npm run start:lowmem` which cap memory and disable auto-opening the browser.

 ### `npm run start:ci`
 Starts the CRA dev server in CI-friendly mode:
 - Disables opening a browser (`BROWSER=none`)
 - Sets `CI=true`
 - Binds to all interfaces (`HOST=0.0.0.0`)
-- Uses `REACT_APP_PORT` for the port if set
+- Uses `REACT_APP_PORT` if set (defaults handled by the shell or orchestrator)
-- Disables sourcemaps by default to reduce memory (`GENERATE_SOURCEMAP=false`, can be toggled via `REACT_APP_ENABLE_SOURCE_MAPS=true`)
+- Disables sourcemaps by default to reduce memory (`GENERATE_SOURCEMAP=false`, toggle via `REACT_APP_ENABLE_SOURCE_MAPS=true`)
 - For extremely constrained memory, use `npm run start:lowmem` which caps Node memory via `NODE_OPTIONS=--max-old-space-size=256`.

 ### `npm run start:serve` (Recommended for CI)